bitnami/charts/bitnami/kiam/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.
 > NOTE: KIAM has been designed to work on a Kubernetes cluster deployed on top of AWS, although it is possible to deploy it in other environments.

-Looking to use Kiam in production?
-Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the commercial edition of the Bitnami catalog.

 ## Why use Bitnami Secure Images?

 Those are hardened, minimal CVE images built and maintained by Bitnami.
 Bitnami Secure Images are based on the cloud-optimized, security-hardened enterprise [OS Photon Linux](https://vmware.github.io/photon/).
 Why choose BSI images?